Allergan breast implants should be banned for cancer risk, French authorities say

 Breaking News Emails

 Regulatory authorities in France called for a ban of Allergan’s textured breast implants on Friday.
-The decision comes after two days of testimony at a public hearing investigating the safety of the devices.
+The recommendation comes after two days of testimony at a public hearing investigating the safety of the devices.

 Textured implants, used in cosmetic and reconstructive breast surgeries, account for 85 percent of the French market.
 They are linked to a type of non-Hodgkin's lymphoma called breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), a cancer of the immune system.